-I personally find that while you can see all the artwork in one day, it doesn’t give you the opportunity to thoroughly enjoy all the art properly as you have to navigate crowds and transport timings, so I would recommend spending at least one night on the island if you prefer not to rush through viewing the artwork.
+I personally find that while you can see all the Naoshima art in one day, it doesn’t give you the opportunity to thoroughly enjoy all the art properly as you may have to navigate crowds and transport timings.
+I would recommend spending at least one night on Naoshima if you prefer not to rush through viewing the artwork.

 Naoshima is a participating island in the Setouchi Triennale, an arts festival that happens every 3 years, so you will get even more artworks on display during these periods.
-But most of Naoshima’s art is run by private entities, so you can still see most of it even outside of the Triennale period if you rather avoid the peak period.
+But as most of Naoshima’s art is run by private entities, you can still see most of it even outside of the Triennale period if you rather avoid this peak season.
 I visited Naoshima during the Setouchi Triennale was in 2016.

 Naoshima’s art is concentrated in three main areas:

-Miyanoura is the port area on the western end and where you are most likely to take your ferry from.
+Miyanoura [WEST] is the port area on the western end and where you are most likely to take your ferry from.
 There are a handful of outdoor artworks and small galleries here including Miyanoura Gallery 6 and Naoshima Bath

-Benesse House is on the southern end of the island and where several buildings by famous architect Tadao Ando can be found.
-The Chichu Art Museum, Lee Ufan Museum and Benesse House Museum cum hotel are perched on the cliff side here, with some outdoor works including the famous yellow Yayoi Kusama pumpkin on the beachfront.
+Benesse House [SOUTH] is on the southern end of the island and where several buildings by famous architect Tadao Ando can be found.
+The Chichu Art Museum, Lee Ufan Museum and Benesse House Museum/hotel are perched on the cliff side here, with some outdoor works including the famous yellow Yayoi Kusama pumpkin on the beachfront.